 Quick SWOT analysis

 Looking more closely at the influencing landscape, opportunities abound.
-Globally, from 2022 to 2030, according to projections, the influencer marketing platform market will grow from USD 10.54 billion to USD 94.24 billion at a CAGR of 31.5%.
+Globally, from 2022 to 2030, according to projections, the influencer marketing platform market will grow from US$10.54 bil. to US$94.24 bil. at a CAGR of 31.5%.
 Instagram continues to be the platform of choice, with 56% of marketers expecting to use it for influencer marketing.
-YouTube comes in second.
+YouTube comes in 2nd.
 This is not surprising because influencer marketing has unique strengths that other marketing means don’t.
-Once they attain influencer status, their unique set of followers/fan regard them as reliable and relevant.
+Once they attain influencer status, their unique set of followers/fans regard them as reliable and relevant.
 When brands choose the right influencers, they open doors for brands to walk right into the lives of their target audience, while already enjoying some trust because of the assumed endorsement.

-Because the collective term “influencers” cover a wide range from micro- ones to international celebrities who are to some extent unpredictable as mentioned earlier, there are risks to note.
-Key ones include cancel culture and misinformation.
+Because the collective term “influencers” cover a wide range from micro ones to international celebrities who are to some extent unpredictable as mentioned earlier, there are risks to note.
+Key ones incl. cancel culture and misinformation.
 A stellar example of the former is Kanye West’s downward spiral from popularity that resulted in adidas dropping him as a collaborator and endorser.
 Misinformation on the part of the influencer can have great, negative impact too.
-The public took Kim Kardashian to court for allegedly misleading investors to purchase a new and unstable cryptocurrency Ethereum Max (EMAX).
-You might already have guessed it was because EMAX can be easily mistaken as second most valuable cryptocurrency Ethereum (ETH).
+The public took Kim Kardashian to task for allegedly misleading investors to purchase a new and unstable cryptocurrency, Ethereum Max (EMAX).
+You might already have guessed it was because EMAX could be easily mistaken as the 2nd most valuable cryptocurrency Ethereum (ETH).

 Across influencers big and small, the problem of fake followers and bots persists.
 Unfortunately, followers can be bought (bot).
 It is vital to sniff out and avoid those who buy fake followers.
 Spend the marketing dollar on real reach and impact, not fake likes and engagement.